collabnix/kubelabs/Logging101/fluentd.md

 Once you have the repo, you will find the ```fluentd-daemonset-elasticsearch.yaml``` placed in the root folder alongside several other daemonset resource files.
 In this case, we will be sticking to the ```fluentd-daemonset-elasticsearch.yaml```, and use it to deploy our DaemonSet, but feel free to also experiment with the other DaemonSets as the rest of the instructions are equally applicable to those as well.

+A quick observation of this DaemonSet shows that it uses the fluentd image with volume mounts, and has a couple of environment variables that define things such as port, SSL verification requirement, and most importantly, elasticsearch credentials.
+You have to change these credentials out with your elasticsearch credentials.
+You can use the same ones you used for the Elasticsearch lab.

 So, to summarize, fluentd is a centralized logging layer that takes in data from an input source and produces a different, more standard form of data to an output source.
 Now let's look at alternatives that aren't necessarily alternatives: Apache Kafka.
 Kafka is an important part of any serious logging architecture, and we will take a look at that, as well as how you can get Kafka and fluentd to live together, in the next section.

 [Next: Apache Kafka](./kafka.md)